Historic Sites of Manitoba: Herdsman’s House (Neubergthal, RM of Rhineland)

 This modest building was used originally by the village herdsman in Gnadenfeld then was moved to its present site in Neubergthal in the Rural Municipality of Rhineland.
 Its use by the local herdsman, who tended livestock in the communal pasture across the road, continued until it was occupied by the Klippenstein family in 1912.
 The building was inhabited until 1965 by a Klippenstein descendant.
 The structure contains its original beamed ceiling and stenciled floor boards, and was restored by the present owners.
 A municipally-designated historic site, the only known herdsman’s house in Canada, the building is now used as a guest house and Artist-in-Residence.
 Also on the property is a 1928 barn erected by the Klippenstein family.

 Herdsman’s House (Klippenstein House), Neubergthal, Manitoba Historic Resources Branch.

-We thank Jake Rempel and Margruite Krahn for providing additional information used here.
+We thank Jake Rempel, Margruite Krahn, and Rose Kuzina for providing additional information used here.